-Over the past three seasons we’ve seen the teen Twin Peaks go from a cult favourite to big budget, small screen smash.
-From solving Jason Blossom’s murder in season one, to taking down the cult-like Gargoyle King, along the way the brilliantly implausible tv show has earned a small army of fans.
+Over the past three seasons we’ve seen the this teen Twin Peaks go from a cult favourite to big budget, small screen smash.
+From solving Jason Blossom’s murder in season one, to taking down the cult-like Gargoyle King, along the way the brilliantly implausible TV show has earned a small army of fans.

 Yes!
-It was announced in January that the teen drama would be back for a fourth season.
+It was announced in January 2019 that the teen drama would be back for a fourth season.

 “No idea what’ll happen but I’m sure Archie will take his shirt off for no reason and fight a bear again, idk,” they theorised.
 Probably won’t be far off, we’d bet.

 Yes!
-Netflix have confirmed that episodes of the show will drop every Thursday from October 10.
+Netflix have confirmed that episodes of the show will drop every Thursday from October 10, 2019.

-Yes, the first trailer for the fourth season dropped on September 11.
+Yes, the first trailer for the fourth season dropped on September 11, 2019.

 It’s likely that the core four will be back, with Jughead (Cole Sprouse), Betty (Lili Reinhart), Betty (Lili Reinhart) and Archie (KJ Apa), who have all appeared in every episode so far returning.
 We can also expect fan favourites Cheryl Blossom (Madelaine Petsch) and Toni Topaz (Vanessa Morgan) to appear in the next season.